aleshaleksey/fansys23/sphinx/index.rst

 TODO
 ----

-- Test the abilities and spells more thoroughly.
 - Add magic items to equipment list.
 - More monster/NPC stat blocks.
-- Playtesting and analysis of balance.
+- Playtesting and analysis of balance, especially for spells and abilities.